MinchinWeb/blog.minchin.ca/content/20110114-front-steps-photo-56-project-365.md

 dreamed up as a vacation resort for the working class.
 Things didn't quite work out that way, with the building used as a hospital during the First World War and being blown up during the Second.
-Now, only the stairs remain as a lonely testiment to that dream.
+Now, only the stairs remain as a lonely testament to that dream.

 <div markdown=1 class="photo-infobox">
 *Model*: Canon EOS DIGITAL REBEL XSI